Japanese Bush Warbler (Uguisu) singing in spring forest

 Habitat

-Breeds from low hills to montane forests, favoring dense undergrowth and bamboo thickets.
-Winters at lower elevations.
-In Japan it is widespread (a summer visitor in Hokkaidō); also occurs in East Asia and introduced to Hawaii.
+The species breeds from low hills to montane forests, favoring dense undergrowth and bamboo thickets.
+During winter, it moves to lower elevations.
+In Japan, it occurs widely—migrating to Hokkaido as a summer visitor—and also inhabits other parts of East Asia and Hawaii, where it has been introduced.

 Behavior